Harry Caples: Representative career

 Caples was selected for the 1921–22 Kangaroo tour of Great Britain.
 He played for Australia in two Tests on tour and 22 minor tour matches.
 He is listed on the Australian Players Register as Kangaroo No. 117.
 During his career he represented for three different states New South Wales, Queensland and Victoria.

 Interstate service to the game

-After his premiership success in 1923, Harry Caples moved to Victoria in 1924 at the direction of ARL executive Harry Sunderland to help organize Rugby League in the southern states.
+After his premiership success in 1923, Harry Caples moved to Victoria in 1924 at the direction of ARL executive Harry Sunderland to help organise Rugby League in the southern states.
 Sydney's Evening News newspaper quoted: "Mr Sunderland is making strong efforts to place the game on a solid footing in Melbourne, and he has approached several noted players to go south and give their services."

 Sunderland (who was Queensland based), then sent him to Ipswich, Queensland in 1925 and he played there for a number of years.
 Caples captain-coached Wagga Wagga in 1928, before returning to Easts for one last season in 1929.